j-wiesmann/f5Postman/LTM/README.md

 # LTM-Policy -- Pool per Domain Name

 This is an example, how a LTM-Policy can be created and configured over iControl REST API.
 The idea behind this example is, to create a virtual server and assign a new created policy to it.
+Over the policy we will assign per hostname a dedicated pool to enable multihosting.

 This is a Postman collection for the BIG-IP, tested on v12.1.1.
 It should also work on v13.
 This Collection is optimized to be used over Runner.